verbalins/SCORER/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of SCORER is to allow for
+The goal of SCORER is to allow reproducible knowledge extraction of multi-objective optimization data, primarily obtained from simulation-based optimization.
+The package contains methods as well as a Shiny application reachable at [shinyapps.io](https://verbalins.shinyapps.io/SCORER/) if you want to preview the app.

 ## Installation